 Reported HRCT chest findings include1-2,4:

 - smooth interlobular septal thickening

 - perihilar 4

 - mosaic pattern of lung attenuation

 Treatment and prognosis

-PVOD generally carries a poor prognosis (some report a 72% mortality at one year from diagnosis 7).
+Pulmonary veno-occlusive disease generally carries a poor prognosis (some report a 72% mortality at one year from diagnosis 1).
 Lung transplantation is the treatment of choice 2.
-It is omportant ot note that therapy commonly used to treat patients with primary pulmonary hypertension, such as calcium-channel blockers (CCBs) 1, epoprostenol (PGI2) 1 or prostacylin 6 can lead to disastrous outcomes in patients with PVOD.
+It is important to note that vasodilators commonly used to treat patients with primary pulmonary hypertension, such as calcium-channel blockers (CCBs) 1, epoprostenol (PGI2) 1 or prostacyclin 6 can lead to disastrous outcomes (severe pulmonary oedema) in patients with pulmonary veno-occlusive disease.

 - 1. Holcomb BW, Loyd JE, Ely EW et-al. Pulmonary veno-occlusive disease: a case series and new observations.
 Chest.
 2000;118 (6): 1671-9. doi:10.1378/chest.118.6.1671 - Pubmed citation